 A cooperative is an organization that is equally owned and democratically controlled by its members for their own benefit, with each member having one vote.

-demand for your goods or services in order to create a market for the cooperative.
+For those interested in starting a cooperative (notably a worker cooperative), there must be a demand for your goods or services in order to create a market for the cooperative.
 No demand, no market, no cooperative.
 Too often, folks come together eager to start a cooperative, but have neglected to determine whether a market for what they produce exists.
 It is hard enough to start a business, any business, but without a demand, it will be impossible.

 It is essential to underscore the social implications of a business enterprise defined by meeting the needs of its members.
 This means that the business is centered around the people who own and control the business to serve their needs, their values, and the communities in which they live.
 Thus the cooperative employs economics to serve social needs, rather than vice versa.
 Moreover, because cooperatives engage their members in democratic decision making, they contribute to building democratic social norms and an inclusive rather than an extractive ethos.